oberien/das-protokoll/specification-v2.md

 ### Connection Management

-Connection setup is established by the 3-way-handshake described in [Root Update](#root-update).
+Connection setup is established by the 2-way-handshake described in [Root Update](#root-update).
 Connection teardown can occur at any time.
 It is performed with a 2-way handshake of FIN packets.
 The FIN handling SHOULD be performed similar to the FIN handling discussed in PROTOKOLL v1.
+Additionally, the connection is assumed to be dead if the client hasn't polled within 2.5 times its polling interval.
+In that case, the connection is removed and a new connection needs to be established.
+The only state held by the server for a connection is the current transfer's chunkid.
+When the client polls the next time, the usual 2-way-handshake will be performed again, reinitiating the transfer's chunkid with a random number if there is actual transfer.

 # Encoding